mlaryan/mlaryan.github.io/_portfolio/portfolio-2.md

 - Imported the dataset using **Pandas**
 - Used `.info()`, `.describe()`, and `.isnull().sum()` to understand the structure, data types, and missing values
 - Detected some **outliers** in the data (through visualization) — but chose to **retain them** as they might reflect real-world business cases or exceptional events
+- Handled nulls and type mismatches, particularly in Date columns
 - Corrected the **Date column's datatype** for proper time-based analysis

 ### Insights: